Choo99/Meme-Chatbot/README.md

 - Training: We will focus about how the model will detect the key word or sentence of the input from user

 - Deployment: We'll implement our text emotional detection model to our discord bot with our chatbot.
-Randomly picked meme will send to user base on user text emotion when user chat with our chatbot.
+Randomly picked meme will send to user based on user's text emotion when user chats with our chatbot.

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/phase.png)

 Figure 3 is the phases and individual steps for building a meme chatbot

-For the dataset, there are 6 types of emotion will be categorised which is : Anger, Saddness, Joy, Love, Fear and Surprise.
+For the dataset, we will categorised the emotion into 6 types, which is : Anger, Saddness, Joy, Love, Fear and Surprise.

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/sample%20data.PNG)